Stress is not an illness, but it can make you ill if you experience too much stress, and this can affect your mood, your body and your relationships .

 Imagine you are walking up a rocky mountain in unsuitable shoes and so keep slipping and falling.
 Resilience is putting on a pair of walking boots so that you can manage the climb better.
 However, it doesn’t alter the fact that the path is rocky and sometimes dangerous.

-• how you practise
+- How you practise

-• how you react to situations
+- How you react to different situations (good and bad)

-• how you work with colleagues
+- How you work and interact with your colleagues

 Maintaining a healthy weight is a key part of looking after your body and a balanced diet is central to achieving that.
 The Nursing You wellbeing app enables nurses to reflect on how they make decisions at work and identify goals to help achieve and maintain a healthier weight.
 Email email@example.com for the app.